How and with whom, I hopefully hear you cry? Well read on and I fervently hope you won’t be disappointed.

 Last but by no means least, our last stop was I suppose I should say, North Italy but which in reality was literally out of this world as we were transported to a place that I hope not to take up residence in for a good few years…namely, HEAVEN, as we were treated to an Ox (or Beast’s as us old ‘uns like to call it) Cheek Ragu that was quite simply as good a plate of food as I’ve eaten in years.

 If you look on the menu you’ll see a 1970’s prawn cocktail on there.
-Well, I reckon John must have started this dish around the same time such was the depth of flavour.
+Well, I reckon John must have started the Ragu around the same time such was the depth of flavour.
 We did quiz him later and he said it took about a week to make from brining in saltpetre to cooking over several days.
 Shredding and the addition of tomatos etc. and the final flourish of some fine, really subtle Parmesan gnocchi, deep fried to add the texture again and a pickled cornichon to help cut through the richness of that incredible stew.

 On talking to John he said you wouldn’t want a bowlful of it as it was so rich.
 I agreed and disagreed at the same time as I thought that probably a bucketful might not satisfy me.